AnyLog-co/documentation/monitoring nodes.md

 ## The "get processes" command

+The ***get processes command*** lists state and configuration choices using a single call:
-The ***get processes command*** retrieves the list of background processes and their current status.
+a) The list of background processes and their current status.
-It allows to review the main configuration choices of the node usinf a single call.
+b) The main configuration choices selected for the node.
 Usage:
 <pre>
 get processes